nasa/RVLib/README.md

 ## Structure
 ![RV Hierarchy](images/Hierarchy.png)
   The abstract RandomVariable class is inherited by the Parametric and NonParametric classes (also abstract).
 Each distribution type is inherited by named distributions (Lognormal, Exponential, etc.) and data set representations (Weighted, Unweighted, etc.).
-The RandomVariableContainer has a composition relationship with RandomVariable objects as it contains numerous.
 The statistics struct is used by the RandomVariable object (and it's descendants).
 The Translation namespace uses the RandomVariable and it's derivatives.

 ## Using

 ### REQUIREMENTS
 * Cmake (https://cmake.org)
 * Compiler capable of building C++11

 ### BUILD
 To start build properly enter RandomVariableProject directory then change into the build directory.